 The most common causes of plantar fasciitis are biomechanical dysfunction of the foot with overuse.
-Malignancies, arthritic changes, trauma and infections may be other causes.
+Malignancies, arthritic changes, trauma, and infections may be other causes.

 When the plantar fascia is stretched excessively, causes microtrauma along its course or at insertion on calcaneum.
 Repeated microtrauma leads to degeneration of fibers of the fascia.

-Because inflammatory changes are not always present, the disease is thought to be a degenerative process characterized by an increase in size of fibroblasts, disorganized collagen, and haphazard increase in vascular tissue with zones of avascularity – term suggested now is fascists instead of fascists.
+Because inflammatory changes are not always present, the disease is thought to be a degenerative process characterized by an increase in the size of fibroblasts, disorganized collagen, and haphazard increase in vascular tissue with zones of avascularity – term suggested now is fascists instead of fascists.

 The exact cause of plantar fasciitis is not clear.
 Multiple factors are thought to play a role.